 - Enable Scalability

-Notice in Figure #1 the DPS-enablement referenced in the “I-V-E-R” portion of DRIVER.
-Digital Performance Support (DPS) is the foundational technology that enables building for and maintaining a Learning Performance Continuum…meaning the integration of the critical 7 Right Things providing a thread of continuity for Learner/Performer experiences from Point-of-Entry through to the Point-of-Work.
+Notice in Figure #1 the PAP-enablement referenced in the “I-V-E-R” portion of DRIVER.
+Productivity Acceleration Platform – PAP is the foundational technology that enables building for and maintaining a Learning Performance Continuum…meaning the integration of the critical 7 Right Things (See Figure 2) providing a thread of continuity for Learner/Performer experiences from Point-of-Entry through to the Point-of-Work.

 No LMS can do this effectively.
 I need solutions that are seamless, frictionless and ubiquitous with the ultimate priority of enabling performance at PoW.

 Yes, I’ve just tossed a paradigm shift squarely into your lap.
 So…what now?
 What do you do with this?
 Where do you begin?

 I’d start with considering the reality that you truly do own a Dynamic Learning Performance Ecosystem first…and then consider assessing how effectively you’re supporting it…more importantly…how effective is the workforce generating business value in it.

 - Does your L&D team have the performance consulting chops to effectively address the “Discovery” in DRIVER…accomplish a PWA?